PugConDoin/coursera-bootstrap/README.md

 Lite-server is a lightweight developmebt only node server that serves a web app, opens it in the browser and hot refreshes when html or javascript files change, injects CSS changes using sockets, and has a fallback page when a route is not found.

 - https://github.com/johnpapa/lite-server

+**Bootstrap**

+- Download Bootstrap using NPM and include it in your project
+- Understand how to set up a web project to use Bootstrap
+- Include the Bootstrap CSS and JS classes into a web page